rajeshrafaliya/lonet_prod/blog/wp-content/plugins/wp-to-twitter/readme.txt

-=== XPoster - Share to X and Mastodon ===
+=== XPoster - Share to Bluesky and Mastodon ===
 Contributors: joedolson
 Donate link: https://xposterpro.com
-Tags: twitter, post, social, sharing, tweet
-Requires at least: 6.0
+Tags: bluesky, post, social, sharing, mastodon Requires at least: 6.4
-Tested up to: 6.6
+Tested up to: 6.7
 Requires PHP: 7.4
 License: GPLv2 or later
 Text Domain: wp-to-twitter
-Stable tag: 4.2.6
+Stable tag: 4.3.0

-Posts to X when you update your WordPress blog or add a link, with your chosen URL shortening service.
+Posts to Bluesky, Mastodon or X when you update your WordPress blog or add a link, with your chosen URL shortening service.

 == Description ==

-= Post Updates from WordPress to X.com and Mastodon. =
+= Post Updates from WordPress to Bluesky, Mastodon, and X. =

+* New in version 4.3: Bluesky support.
-*New in version 4.2: Mastodon support.*
+* New in version 4.2: Mastodon support.

-XPoster, formerly known as WP to Twitter, is a time-saving tool for keeping your X.com accounts up to date with news and posts from your site.
+XPoster is a time-saving tool for keeping your social media accounts up to date with news and posts from your site.

 XPoster uses customizable status templates for updates sent when updating or editing posts, pages, or custom post types.
 You can customize your messages for each post, using custom template tags to generate the status update.

 = Free Features =

-* Support for X.com and Mastodon.
+* Support for Bluesky, Mastodon, and X.
 * Use post tags as hashtags
 * Use alternate URLs in place of post permalinks
 * Support for Google Analytics